|

 What you will see: Historic towns of St. Elmo and Tin Cup, summit views, Mirror Lake, back country campsites

-Difficulty: Easy but very rough, 12 miles.
+Difficulty: Easy but very rough, 12 miles

-First used by Indians and then as a pack trail, the Tin Cup Pass Road was established in the 1870's and was originally used to move supplies between the St. Elmo and the town of Tin Cup.
+First used by Indians and then as a pack trail, the Tin Cup Pass Road was established in the 1870s and was originally used to move supplies between St. Elmo and the town of Tin Cup.
 When trains came to the mining towns, none came to Tin Cup.
-There was a train that came to St. Elmo.
-There was a need to get ore, people and supplies between both cities and Tin Cup pass was used every day of
+However, there was a train that came to St. Elmo.
+There was a need to get ore, people and supplies between both cities—Tin Cup pass was used every day of the year during the early part of the 1880s for that purpose.
+In 1881, it became a toll road and three stage lines were running daily routes over the pass.
+During WWI, the road was used to train the cavalry.

 Take CR 162 at St. Elmo.
 Initially the road climbs toward the pass following the North Fork of Chalk Creek.
-The surface of the road is poor, very rocky and it is narrow in places as it winds through old mining areas, back country campsites and across the Continental Divide.The view from the summit is spectacular with panorama's of the Arkansas River Valley and Taylor Park.
-As the road travels west of the summit, it skirts Mirror lake, a popular fishing spot.
+The surface of the road is poor, very rocky, and narrow in places as it winds through old mining areas, back country campsites and across the Continental Divide.
+The view from the summit is spectacular with panoramas of the Arkansas River Valley and Taylor Park.
+As the road travels west of the summit, it skirts Mirror Lake, a popular fishing spot.

-If you want a full day trip, Take CR 306 for an 18 mile trip to Cottonwood Pass through scenic areas.
+If you want a full day trip, take CR 306 for an 18-mile trip to Cottonwood Pass through scenic areas.
 Proceed west over the pass about 15 miles father into Taylor Park country.
 At the Taylor Reservoir, turn left and proceed south 10 miles to the village of Tincup.
-In Tincup, turn left and head east passing Mirror Lake.
+In Tincup, turn left and head east, passing Mirror Lake.

 Alpine Tunnel Road

-What you will see: Alpine Tunnel Station, old railroad grade, railroad water tanks, town sites of Woodstock and Quartz.
+What you will see: Alpine Tunnel Station, old railroad grade, railroad water tanks, town sites of Woodstock and Quartz

 Difficulty: Easy

-Teams of workers on both sides of the Alpine tunnel started digging and blasting with the intent of connecting St.Elmo to Pitkin via a rail line in November of 1879.
+Teams of workers on both sides of the Alpine Tunnel started digging and blasting with the intent of connecting St. Elmo to Pitkin via a rail line in November 1879.
 This area looked as though it was going to be very profitable so the railroad felt this would be a successful expansion.
-Approximately 350 and 400 workers labored through nasty winters and summers until July 1881 when the two crews met each other in the tunnel.
-The length of the Alpine Tunnel is 1771.7 feet long within the mountain.
-The headings were off by only 11/100ths of a foot, amazingly accurate considering that it was a blind bore, on a curve laid to opposing grades.
+Approximately 350 workers on one end, and 400 workers on the other, labored through nasty winters and summers until July 1881 when the two crews met each other in the tunnel.
+The length of the Alpine Tunnel is 1771.7 ft. long within the mountain.
+The headings were off by only 11/100th of a foot, amazingly accurate considering that it was a blind bore, on a curve laid to opposing grades.
 An engineer's drawing stored in the restored Station validates the accuracy of the job.

-The route begins at the old Quartz townsite, 3 miles northeast of pitkin on the Cumberland Pass Road (FR 765) at the Alpine Tunnel Road turnoff (FR 839).
+The route begins at the old Quartz townsite, 3 miles northeast of Pitkin on the Cumberland Pass Road (FR 765) at the Alpine Tunnel Road turnoff (FR 839).
 Remains of the Old Midway water tank lie 3 miles along the route.
 This was the halfway point between Pitkin and the Alpine Tunnel.
 Two miles further is the restored Tunnel Gulch water tank.

 Brown's Lake Trail